Kings & Queens

 Name: King Charles II

 Born: May 29, 1630 at St. James Palace

 Relation to Elizabeth II: 1st cousin 9 times removed

 Ascended to the throne: May 29, 1660 aged 30 years

 Crowned: April 23, 1661 at Westminster Abbey, and at Scone as King of Scots, 1 January 1651

 Married: Catherine of Braganza

-Children: Three children who died in infancy, and about 17 illegitimate children by at least 8 different mistresses
+Children: About 17 illegitimate children by at least 8 different mistresses

 Died: February 6, 1685 at Whitehall Palace, London, aged 54 years, 8 months, and 10 days